osdc/codejam/mysterious-momos/README.md

 * Check if your device supports AR foundation [via this link](https://developers.google.com/ar/discover/supported-devices)

 ### Installing and User Instructions
-1. Simply install the APK “Finalapp2.apk” present in this directory codejam-21/mysterious-momos/FinalProduct(OpenThis)/
+1. Simply install the APK “app.apk” present in this directory codejam-21/mysterious-momos/Oiler/

 1. Explore the UI and while scanning the image make sure the screen is at maximum brightness (if scanning a soft copy) and the image is in a well lit up environment if scanning a hard copy. (i.e. a real painting)
 1. Don’t keep the camera too close to the painting and try to main a distance of roughly  30 to 35 cms between the camera and the painting.